linyuxuanlin/Wiki_MkDocs/docs/en/使用Rclone同步网盘数据.md

 endpoint> 4
 ```

-Select the read-write type.
-Generally, the image bed is public read and private write:
+Select the read and write type.
+Generally, the image bed is publicly readable and privately writable:

 ```shell
 Canned ACL used when creating buckets and storing or copying objects.